Champion2049/dotfiles/README.md

 > [!NOTE]
 > These dots do not contain a login manager (for now), so you must install a
 > login manager yourself unless you want to log in from a TTY.
-I recommend
+Recommend ones include
 > [`greetd`](https://sr.ht/~kennylevinsen/greetd) with
 > [`tuigreet`](https://github.com/apognu/tuigreet), however you can use
 > any login manager you want.